AhnafTahmid1776/AhnafTahmid1776/README.md

 ### Here is what I am working on `{" "}` !👋

-I am Ahnaf Tahmid Saad, An undergrad studying at dept of EEE,AUST.I enjoy Programming , Research works and Writing posts.Presently trying to acquire the skills of problem solving😄
+I am Ahnaf Tahmid Saad, An undergrad studying at dept of EEE,AUST.I enjoy Competitive Programming ,DSA,AI/ML,Software Development, Research works and Writing posts.Presently trying to acquire the skills of problem solving😄

 - 🔭 I’m currently working on Hardware Security and AI